Timeline of the Fukushima nuclear accident: Thursday, 14 July

 The number of people actively working at the Fukushima Daiichi nuclear plant is about 3,000.
 NISA orders TEPCO to boost the number of safety managers to support this large number of workers.

 The water decontamination systems continue to be plagued by leaks and filter problems.
 Over the last week they had been operating at an average of 73% capacity, below the target of 90% which is required to meet the current timetable.

 Saturday, 16 July

 In a joint assessment the Japanese government and TEPCO say they have completed the first step of a 3-month plan outlined in mid-April for a complete cold shutdown.
-Reactors 1, 2 and 3 have been cooled down to a stable level and nitrogen has been injected into their containment vessels to prevent hydrogen explosions; however, the assessment admits that contaminated water has leaked out of storage tanks, and that water level settings at its water purification facilities were incorrect.
+Reactors 1, 2 and 3 have been cooled to a stable level and nitrogen has been injected into their containment vessels to prevent hydrogen explosions; however, the assessment admits that contaminated water has leaked out of storage tanks, and that water level settings at its water purification facilities were incorrect.